-- It undertakes its role in a range of ways including: - Building a network of organisations and individuals working or having an interest in drug demand reduction or related fields eg health, education. - Providing a website that provides information on relevant work and activities in the field within its country alongside access to international networks, research, news, events etc. - Information on its work and drug demand reduction through social media. - Access to international networks for information and comment on a range of pertinent issues. - Training input and/or advice for those seeking professional development in the drug demand reduction field. - Access to a regional operation of National Chapters and to ISSUP Global. - Events/Conferences to bring relevant international organisations, professionals and other National Chapters and their members together to address key issues in drug demand reduction. - An ISSUP National Chapter is established through ISSUP Global and operates according to an agreed understanding with respect to its roles and responsibilities. - At the time of writing, ISSUP has 19 established National Chapters operating within 4 regions:
+- It undertakes its role in a range of ways including: Building a network of organisations and individuals working or having an interest in drug demand reduction or related fields eg health, education.
+Providing a website that provides information on relevant work and activities in the field within its country alongside access to international networks, research, news, events etc. Information on its work and drug demand reduction through social media.
+Access to international networks for information and comment on a range of pertinent issues.
+Training input and/or advice for those seeking professional development in the drug demand reduction field.
+Access to a regional operation of National Chapters and to ISSUP Global.
+Events/Conferences to bring relevant international organisations, professionals and other National Chapters and their members together to address key issues in drug demand reduction. - according to an agreed understanding with respect to its roles and responsibilities.